AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     long double   18  I  80 128
     TF            33  I 128 128

-In case we have a specific, predefined architecture as a target that defers from the target we're currently working on, it's possible to drive the compilation process to use this specific architecture.
-This is achieved via the ``-gnateT=path`` option.
+If we have a specific predefined architecture as a target that differs from the target we're currently working on, it's possible to have the compilation process use this specific architecture.
+You do this by using the ``-gnateT=path`` option.
 For example:

 .. code-block:: sh

     gnat compile ./src/main.adb -gnateT=machine.tdi

-In this case, the information from ``machine.tdi`` is used as the target.
+In this case, the compiler uses the information from ``machine.tdi`` as the parameters to use for the target machine.
+Note, however, that it will still be generating code for the target architecture, so changing these parameters too drastically can cause unexpected results, including the compiler being unable to compile your code.

 Compiler warnings
 -----------------

-One of the strengths of the GNAT compiler is the ability to generate lots of useful warnings.
-Some of them are displayed by default, while some need to be explicitly activated.
-In this section, we discuss some of these warnings, their purpose and how to activate them.
+One of the strengths of the GNAT compiler is the ability to generate many useful warnings.
+Some of them are displayed by default but other need to be explicitly activated.
+In this section, we discuss some of these warnings, their purpose, and how you activate them.

 ``-gnatwa`` switch and warning suppression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. sectionauthor:: Bob Duff

-Let's start by recapitulating the difference between a *warning* and an
+We first need to understand the difference between a *warning* and an
 *error*.
-First, errors are generally violations of the Ada language rules
+Errors are generally violations of the Ada language rules as
-as specified in the Ada Reference Manual; warnings are GNAT specific.
+specified in the Ada Reference Manual; warnings don't indicate violations
+of those rules, but rather flag things in a program that seem suspicious to
-Thus, other Ada compilers might not warn about the same things that GNAT
+the compiler.
+Warnings GNAT-specific, so other Ada compilers might not
-does.
-Second, warnings are typically conservative; that is, some warnings
+warn about the same things GNAT does.
+Warnings are typically conservative;
-will be false alarms, and the programmer needs to study the code to see if
+that is, some warnings will be false alarms.
+The programmer needs to study
-the warning is a real problem.
+the code to see if the warning is describing a real problem.

-Some warnings are given by default, whereas some are given only if a
+Some warnings are produced by default while others are produced only if a
 switch enables them.
 Use the ``-gnatwa`` switch to turn on (almost) all
 warnings.

 Warnings are useless if you don't do something about them.
-If you give
+If you give your
-your team-member some code that causes warnings, how are they supposed to
+team-member some code that causes warnings, how are they supposed to know
-know if they represent real problems?
-Pretty soon people will ignore
+if they represent real problems?
+If you don't do something about them,
+people will pretty soon starting ignoring warnings and there'll be many
-warnings, and they will scatter themselves all about the code.
-Use the
+warnings will scattered all over your code.
+Use the ``-gnatwae`` switch to
-``-gnatwae`` switch to turn on (almost) all warnings, and to treat
+both turn on (almost) all warnings and to treat warnings as errors.
+This
-warnings as errors.
-This will force you to get a clean (no warnings or
+forces you to get a clean (no warnings or errors) compilation.
-errors) compilation.

-But some warnings are false alarms.
+Howver, some warnings are false alarms.
 Use :ada:`pragma Warnings (Off)` to
 suppress false alarms.
-It's best to be as specific as possible: narrow
+It's best to be as specific as possible and narrow
-down to a single line of code, and a single warning message.
-And use a
+down to a single line of code and a single warning.
+Also, use a comment to
-comment to explain why the warning is a false alarm, if it's not obvious.
+explain why the warning is a false alarm, if it's not obvious.

 Let's look at the following example: